6 Important benefits of Cloud Computing for your business

 The goal of every small business is to expand its operation, if only a little, in order to generate more profit and solidify its position in its industry.

-To achieve this you need an IT infrastructure which can scale with your expanding business.
+To achieve this, you need an IT infrastructure that can scale with your expanding business.

-This is no mean feat, and traditional in-house IT infrastructures will seldom scale in the way you hoped, nor be cost-effective to replace.
-Cloud-based infrastructures operate on a 'pay as you go' approach, which makes it easy and cost-effective to scale.
+This is no mean feat, and traditional in-house IT infrastructures will seldom scale in the way you hoped nor be cost-effective to replace.
+Cloud-based infrastructures operate on a 'pay as you go' approach, making scale easy and cost-effective.

 You simply pay for what you use, which means your IT infrastructure costs grow with your business.

-In an increasingly volatile online world, hackers and scammers are constantly trying to breach corporate security measures in order to snag valuable business and customer information.
+In an increasingly volatile online world, hackers and scammers are constantly trying to breach corporate security measures in order to snag valuable business and customer information, compromising data security.

 You mustn’t allow a cyber-attack to breach your defences if you are to preserve your brand’s reputation and standing in your industry, which is why you need to consider migrating to the cloud.